mightyjoe781/notes/docs/server/vpssetup.md

 fi
 ````

-These tow special version are faster for new files, but not neccessarily for existing files.
+These two special version are faster for new files, but not neccessarily for existing files.

 #### Adding a ordinary user